iroks/multituner-sdr/README.md

 - 30 x Zero-IF tuner with IQ output and audio ADC with I2S output per USB port; multiple USB ports can be synchronised together on host.
 Technology is tested for a single segment with sample rates up to 768 kHz per ADC (multiple segement were tested on host without multiple USB ports synchronisation);

-- RF broadcast tuners, e.g. SI468x with I2S output; tested successfully, 31+ channels per USB port possible;
+- RF broadcast tuners, e.g. SI468x with I2S output; tested successfully, 31+ stereo channels per USB port possible;

 - Use multichannel audio ADCs that will increase the number of channels (TDM, not tested, just an idea);